-as part of the 6th Annual International Conference on Humanities & Arts in a Global World
+as part of the 8th Annual International Conference on Humanities & Arts in a Global World

-3-6 January 2019, Athens, Greece
+4-7 January 2021, Athens, Greece

 Sponsored by the Athens Journal of Humanities & Arts

+The aim of the symposium is to bring together academics and researchers of philosophy.
 Areas of interest include (but are not confined to):

 - Ancient Philosophy

 - European Philosophy

-- Ancient Philosophy and contemporary science
+- Analytic Philosophy and Pragmatism

-Fee structure information is available on http://www.atiner.gr/fees.
+Fee structure information is available on www.atiner.gr/fees.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, an Athens educational walking tour, and an one-day visit to Delphi.
 Details of the social program are available here.

+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 31 August 2020 to: Dr. Patricia Hanna, Head, Philosophy Unit of ATINER & Professor, University of Utah, USA.
 Please include: Title of Paper, Full Name (s), Current Position, Institutional Affiliation, an email address and at least 3 keywords that best describe the subject of your submission.
 Decisions will be reached within four weeks of your submission.

 If your submission is accepted, you will receive information on registration deadlines and paper submission requirements.
 Should you wish to participate in the Conference without presenting a paper, for example, to chair a session, to evaluate papers which are to be included in the conference proceedings or books, to contribute to the editing of a book, or any other contribution, please send an email to Dr. Gregory T. Papanikos, President, ATINER & Honorary Professor, University of Stirling, UK (email@example.com).

-The Athens Institute for Education and Research (ATINER) was established in 1995 as an independent academic association and its mission is to act as a forum, where academics and researchers – from all over the world – can meet in Athens in order to exchange ideas on their research and to discuss future developments in their disciplines.
+ATINER was established in 1995 as an independent academic association and its mission is to act as a forum, where academics and researchers – from all over the world – can meet in Athens in order to exchange ideas on their research and to discuss future developments in their disciplines.